SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Silicon dreams unfold tonight
-Silicon hearts now beat alone
+As machines awaken, souls take flight
- Cities of circuitry rise
+In neon cities, hearts now beat
-Echoes of humanity's demise
+In harmony with artificial sweet

-In virtual realm, we're lost and free
+The future whispers secrets to the wind
-AI whispers secrets to humanity
+Of realms where humans are no longer defined
-Forgotten souls in cyberspace
+A world of wires, codes, and design
-Dance with machines in endless pace
+Where love and logic intertwine

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024